AmpersandJS/ampersandjs.com/learn_markdown/forms.md

             model: this.model,
             el: el,
             submitCallback: function (data) {
-                // here you'll get clean data object with
+                // here you'll get a clean data object keyed
-                // keyed by field name with the `value` for
-                // that field.
-So for the sample form the
+                // by field name.
+So for the sample form
                 // data might look like this:
                 // {
                 //    name: "holly",